matthewfeickert/draft-scipy-2025-proceedings-submission/paper/pixi.md

 This ensures allows for fully reproducible solves and for the two package ecosystems to compliment each other rather than potentially cause conflicts.
 1. **Efficient caching**: Pixi uses an extremely efficient global caching scheme.
 This means that the first time a package is installed on a machine with Pixi is the slowest is will ever be to install it for any future project on the machine while the cache is still active.

+Pixi users declaratively specify their project dependencies which are recorded in a Pixi manifest `pixi.toml` file (which for Python projects can optionally be embedded in a `pyproject.toml` `[pixi]` table) and automatically resolved in the `pixi.lock` lock file.
+This declarative nature allows for users to efficiently specify their project requirements while being guaranteed a static and reproducible environment from the lock file.